-The first album I was really introduced to, that I remember, and I recall playing over, and over, and over was the Genesis self-titled album.
+The first album I was really introduced to, that I remember, and I recall playing over, and over was the Genesis self-titled album.
 My mother had wanted this album, and my father had taken me to purchase it for her birthday.
 I was young and somewhat mesmerized by the cover art, which was adorned with an array of geometric shapes.
 That was interesting to me at the time.
 But, when my mother started listening to it, I became infatuated with the music, particularly the tracks “Mama” and “Home by the Sea”.
 They were haunting, passionate and beautiful.
-They don’t carry the same resonance for me today as they did when I was so young, but I think I sort of usurped the record from my mother and played it to death.
+They don’t carry the same resonance for me today as they did when I was so young, but I more or less stole the record from my mother and played it to death.

-This was largely in elementary school, and most of this shit was over my head, and I enjoyed it primarily because it was catchy, and I enjoyed the overall mood of the songs.
-Other than that, most artistic gestures were over my head.
+This was largely in elementary school, and most of this was over my head.
+I enjoyed it primarily because it was catchy, though I enjoyed the overall mood of the songs.

-As I was going into the seventh grade, I was introduced to rap music.
+As I was going into the seventh grade, I was introduced to hip hop music.
 I ran track after school (I was very good, broke lasting records for my times in a mile run).
 I also went to a very integrated school and most of my friends were black.
 I was introduced first to Public Enemy, which was probably the band that had the largest impact on me in the 80’s.
 It was edgy, passionate, political… it had a real message I could identify and it moved me.
 I had not seen this in music before.
-Mind you, I lived in Indiana, and subculture was non-existent, so I was never exposed to punk, etc. So, this was new.
-I also listened to a lot of Slick Rick, N.W.A., Dj Jazzy Jeff and The Fresh Prince, and a LOT of other stuff.
-This was the first counter culture I was introduced to, and the first style of music I dug into a persued deeply.
-I had a very large tape collection that accumulated over the few years.
-I was the only white boy at the MC Hammer show in 1988, the “Turn this Motha out” tour.
+Mind you, I lived in Indiana, and subculture was non-existent, so I was never exposed to punk, etc. Hip hop was my punk rock.